 Snapping and sending that receipt immediately frees head space.
 It outsources the task of remembering it.
 And a good cash receipt app will remove much (and possibly most) of that admin while also reducing instances of human error.

 The human error factor is especially relevant when you consider that over half of SMBs go out of business in their first five years due to bad admin and finance management.

 How it works…

-Your typical small business or sole trader did not get into the business to file receipts.
-If you’re a florist or running a cafe, you can spend just a few minutes glancing over admin, instead of using up a whole morning or afternoon.
+Your typical small business did not get into the business to file receipts.
+If you’re a florist or running a café, you can spend just a few minutes glancing over admin, instead of using up a whole morning or afternoon.
 You can use that time to get back to what you love about the business – dealing with customers and pursuing your passion projects.

 Losing paper receipts is more common than you think

 Receipts are often small, and thus sometimes neglected.
 Was that Starbucks airport receipt so important?
 But they add up, especially if those receipts are for travel expenses like accommodation and fuel costs.

 In the UK, a government poll found that 65% of decision makers in finance and accounting admitted to losing receipts.
 You might have even lost a receipt without knowing it.

 Taking a picture, especially if it uploads to the cloud, instantly removes and outsources this problem.